Ada-Developers-Academy/daily-curriculum/topic_resources/user-authentication.md

 has_secure_password
 -------------------

-`has_secure_password` is built into Rails to utelize bcrypt in the exact way described above. simply adding the line `has_secure_password` to any active record model (typically a `User`).
+`has_secure_password` is built into Rails to utilize bcrypt in the exact way described above. simply adding the line `has_secure_password` to any active record model (typically a `User`).
 The `has_secure_password` functionality depends on the model having a column in the DB called `password_digest`